 Luna Lapin and Chums

 All the characters on this page have been made by me.
 Those made with felt are hand stitched using a blanket stitch for the seams.
 The festive friends are made with cotton fabric and are machine stitched.
 All the clothing is made by me mostly machine stitched then finished with hand stitching.
 Except for the lovely jumpers, these were hand knitted by a friend from a Cool Crafting pattern.
-Our banner images show the chums trying on their new jumpers...
+The banner images show the chums trying on their new jumpers...
 Click on any of the images to see a larger version.

 There should be a HIGHLY ADDICTIVE warning on the CoolCrafting website...
 Once started it is very difficult not to make more than one character, and it is impossible not to make the lovely costumes.
 This can be done from one's own extensive stash, but Sarah Peel is a very clever woman who knows her market!.
 Every year she creates special surprise boxes containing superb fabric and haberdashery to make exceptional costumes and more characters...
 My cupboard of opportunities now has many items just waiting to reach the sewing table...
 Scroll down to see each of the Chums and their wardrobes...